dchristian3188/dchristian3188.github.io/_drafts/Intro To Classes.md

 <!-- /TOC -->
 # Why Classes
-For me there are two big reasons to use powershell classes.
+For me there are two big reasons to use PowerShell classes.
-The first is if your creating your own modules.
+The first is if your creating your own modules and functions.
 You can use classes to represent complex data structures.
-With these classes in place, you can bind parameters in your functions to those classes.
+Once the classes are defined, they work just like any other type in PowerShell.
+This is incredibly helpful when multiple functions need to pass the same data around.
+You can bind the functions to the specific class type and be done with it.
 The other big use case is DSC.
+DSC is gaining more and more traction everyday.
+With this increased adoption, there is an even larger gap for new resources.
-DSC classes are easier to develop and maintain then traditional mof resources.
+DSC Class based resources are just easier to to develop and maintain.
+In an upcoming post, I will detail this process further.
 # Class Basics
 ## What is a Class?
 A class is just a template for an object.